goblinhack/c-plus-plus-serializer/README.md

 Simple C++ 11 header-only serializer
 ====================================

 A very minimal C++11 header only serializer.
-No sanity checking is performed on the data when it is read back in, so make sure your serializer and deserializers match perfectly.
+All you need to do is include "c_plus_plus_serializer.h" in your project for any files that need to do serialization.

-The data is saved in raw binary format, hence this is only loadable on the same architecture that it is saved in.
+The data is saved in raw binary format, hence this is only loadable on the same architecture that it was saved in.

 Serializing basic POD types is fairly easy: